 - Move the bottles to your capping station and place a cap on each bottle.

-- Before seating the cap on each bottle, give each a thump.
+- Before seating the cap, give each bottle a thump.
 This will cause the beer to begin to foam.

 - Place the capper on the cap loosely and as soon as the foam begins to overflow, seat the cap.